tokestermw/blog-static/content/posts/links-to-data-science-bootcamps.md

 [Zipfian Academy](http://zipfianacademy.com) (San Francisco, CA)

 12 intense weeks of data science training from machine learning, data munging to visualization through both group and individual open source projects.
+Different from other bootcamps in that they teach proper programming and data science practices instead of a one and done project.
 Hiring day with SF-Silicon Valley companies.

 [Data Science for Social Good](http://dssg.io/) (Chicago, IL)